Who We Are

 AnneMarie Fagan, Milton Town Administrator, said, “The Coalition has come so far.
 This valuable information needs to be heard by the entire community.”
 Superintendent Mary Gormley added, “Every parent should hear this presentation.”

-A shortened version of the presentation will be presented by Ms. Stillman on October 4th at the much-anticipated Parent Forum at Milton High School.
-Her presentation can be accessed on the coalition’s website, on the Community Assessment Reports page.
+A shortened version of the presentation will be provided by Ms. Stillman on October 4th at the much-anticipated Parent Forum at Milton High School.

 The Coalition's 2015-2016 Community Assessment reports (part A - "quantitative" and part B - "qualitative") are available on this site now, along with an link to a video and slides from the February 24 meeting at which the Quantitative report was presented.
 Find the reports and the slides on this page.